Alex Call Player Props: Nationals vs. Mets

-The Washington Nationals and Alex Call, who went 1-for-4 last time in action, take on Jose Butto and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The Washington Nationals, including Alex Call (.294 on-base percentage in past 10 games, 60 points below season-long percentage), battle starter Kodai Senga and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Twins.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Mets.

 Alex Call Game Info & Props vs. the Mets